Viewing and Handling Baseline Check Results

 The top 5 servers with the highest risks are preferentially sorted.
 If no high-risk settings exist, the servers are sorted into medium-risk and low-risk ones in sequence.

-Servers with weak passwords
+Servers with Weak Passwords

 Total number of detected servers, as well as the numbers of servers with weak passwords, those without weak passwords, and those with weak password detection disabled.

-Top 5 servers with weak passwords
+Top 5 Servers with Weak Passwords

 Statistics on the top 5 servers with most weak password risks.

-Unsafe configuration
+Unsafe Settings

 Alarms generated for servers with configuration risks and the risk statistics.